eevee/floof/docs/developers/authentication.rst

 These and other principal identifiers are based purely on a request's credential tokens, that is, on a user's authentication status, and are the same across all contexts.
-To actually be able to perform restricted actions requires the translation of these principal identifiers into into actual permissions.
+To actually be permitted to perform restricted actions requires the translation of these principal identifiers into into `permissions`.
 This translation depends on the relevant Pyramid context of the action or its target, and is covered in detail under :ref:`section-developers-authz`.